virtuozzo/cloudscripting-docs/docs/quick-start.md

 - [WordPress Cluster](/examples/wordpress-cluster/)

 ### Learn Template Basics
-Learn template basics and the differences between Application and Extension.
-See [Template Basics](creating-templates/template-basics/) section.
+See the [Template Basics](creating-templates/template-basics/) section to learn the required basis of any JSON manifest and find out the differences between *Application* and *Extension*.

 ### Write Cloud Scripts
 Cloud Scripting comes with a several generic actions out of the box.
 See [Actions](/reference/actions/) section.